- Contract Packaging

 He also expects that CCI will be positioned for future enhancements such as detecting a product improperly moving out of the warehouse.
 “With our experience by then that would be a relatively simple next step for us to do” he says.

-The test pilot set to go live in August will require two to three stationary readers and several handheld RFID readers.
-With an eye toward its future expansion in RFID Castillo is bringing onboard a local integrator to partner with them.
+Moreno says the test pilot will be live in August.
+The pilot will require two to three stationary readers and several handheld RFID readers.
+With an eye toward its future expansion in RFID Castillo is bringing onboard a local integrator that will partner with them.

 While it won’t be a magic pill RFID promises much for Cesar Castillo and Moreno is going to do all he can to see that CCI realizes the maximum benefits.
 That’s a prescription for success.